-Edgar I III. g.
-Adiele Trierra Ed 1700 1140 Trom To Q • regardin Regulatory questions regarding interpretations of data and results and the emergence of new information g our product candidates or other products; • obtain re Clinical holds, other regulatory objections to commencing or continuing a clinical trial or the inability to egulatory approval to commence a clinical trial in countries that require such approvals; • trials; Failure to reach agreement with the FDA or non-U.S. regulators regarding the scope or design of our clinical • in our cl Our inability to enroll or retain a sufficient number of subjects who meet the inclusion and exclusion criteria inical trials; • protocol Our inability to conduct our clinical trials in accordance with regulatory requirements or our clinical trial s; • unfavora Unfavorable or inconclusive results of clinical trials and supportive non-clinical studies, including able results regarding safety or efficacy of our product candidates during clinical trials; • Failure to meet the level of statistical significance required for approval; 27

-• Any determination that a clinical trial presents unacceptable health risks to subjects; Lack of adequate funding to commence or continue our clinical trials due to unforeseen costs or other decisions; • which ca Our inability to reach agreements on acceptable terms with prospective CROs and trial sites, the terms of an be subject to extensive negotiation and may vary significantly among different CROs and trial sites; • other clir Our inability to identify and maintain a sufficient number of sites, many of which may already be engaged in nical trial programs, including other clinical trials for the same indications targeted by our product candidates; • Our inability to obtain approval from IRBs to conduct clinical trials at their respective sites; • candidate Our inability to timely obtain from our third party manufacturer sufficient quantities or quality of the product e or other materials required for a clinical trial; • Our inability to validate our commercial manufacturing process; • manufac We may be unable to obtain approval for the manufacturing processes or facilities of the third party turer with whom we contract for clinical and commercial supplies; • We may be unable to obtain agreement from the FDA on product labeling; • future NI We may have insufficient funds to pay the significant user fees required by the FDA upon the filing of any DAs; and
+• Regulatory questions regarding interpretations of data and results and the emergence of new information regarding our product candidates or other products;

+• Clinical holds, other regulatory objections to commencing or continuing a clinical trial or the inability to obtain regulatory approval to commence a clinical trial in countries that require such approvals;

+• Failure to reach agreement with the FDA or non-U.S. regulators regarding the scope or design of our clinical trials;

+• Our inability to enroll or retain a sufficient number of subjects who meet the inclusion and exclusion criteria in our clinical trials;

+• Our inability to conduct our clinical trials in accordance with regulatory requirements or our clinical trial protocols;

+• Unfavorable or inconclusive results of clinical trials and supportive non-clinical studies, including unfavorable results regarding safety or efficacy of our product candidates during clinical trials;

+- Failure to meet the level of statistical significance required for approval; - Any determination that a clinical trial presents unacceptable health risks to subjects;

+• Lack of adequate funding to commence or continue our clinical trials due to unforeseen costs or other business decisions;

+• Our inability to reach agreements on acceptable terms with prospective CROs and trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites;

+• Our inability to identify and maintain a sufficient number of sites, many of which may already be engaged in other clinical trial programs, including other clinical trials for the same indications targeted by our product candidates;

+• Our inability to obtain approval from IRBs to conduct clinical trials at their respective sites;

+• Our inability to timely obtain from our third party manufacturer sufficient quantities or quality of the product candidate or other materials required for a clinical trial;

+• Our inability to validate our commercial manufacturing process;

+• We may be unable to obtain approval for the manufacturing processes or facilities of the third party manufacturer with whom we contract for clinical and commercial supplies;

+We may be unable to obtain agreement from the FDA on product labeling;

+• We may have insufficient funds to pay the significant user fees required by the FDA upon the filing of any future NDAs; and

-We may have difficulty in maintaining contact with subjects, resulting in incomplete data.
+• We may have difficulty in maintaining contact with subjects, resulting in incomplete data.